 Victims Advisory Board

 The Victims of Crime Act 1994 establishes the Victims Advisory Board.
-Members include justice agency, legal and victim representatives and the Board seeks to promote the interests of and achieve better outcomes for victims of crime.
+Members include representatives of justice agencies, and legal and victim representatives.
+The Board seeks to promote the interests of and achieve better outcomes for victims of crime.

 For more information, please contact email@example.com.